 Starting a project without clear goals is like going on a road trip without a GPS.
 If the goals, deadlines, and benchmarks are not clearly defined, the project is doomed to fail.

-Solution: Goals and other important dates/deadlines should be discussed and solidified before anything else.
-Expectations should be clear and everyone should be on the same page before moving forward.
+Solution: Goals and deadlines should be discussed and solidified before anything else.
+Expectations should be clear, and everyone should be on the same page before moving forward.

 2. Unrealistic Expectations

 Expectations should be attainable, not impractical or flighty.
 When goals are unrealistic, you set your team up for failure and add tension to the project.
 And if team members are not confident in the work they are performing, the quality of the overall project will suffer.

 Solution: Project managers should weigh out the skill sets of their team and the sensible scope of their abilities to get projects done within the allocated time frame and to the appropriate expectations.